Windows Admin Center

 |Simplify server management

 Manage your servers and clusters with modernized versions of familiar tools such as Server Manager.
-Install in under five minutes and manage servers in your environment immediately, no target configuration required.
+Install in under five minutes and manage servers in your environment immediately, no additional configuration required.
 For details, see What is Windows Admin Center?.

 |Work with hybrid solutions